Fellows FAQ

 nholmes@asaecenter.org

 ASAE values long-time volunteers and highly engaged members for their contributions to our shared profession.
-The ASAE Fellows program is among ASAE’s highest honors, recognizing individuals who have made a significant impact on the association community through exemplary volunteer service and leadership, extraordinary accomplishments, or other major contributions to ASAE and the profession of association management.
-The ASAE Fellows program is an honorary recognition and a call to continued leadership and service.
+The ASAE Fellows designation is among ASAE’s highest honors, recognizing individuals who have made a significant impact on the association community through exemplary volunteer service and leadership, extraordinary accomplishments, or other major and innovative contributions to ASAE and the profession of association management.
+The ASAE Fellows designation is an honorary recognition and a call to continued leadership and service.

 What does FASAE mean?